ramigs/nuxt-fauna-article/nuxt-fauna.md

 database and serve HTML and static assets to our site's visitors?

-After all, it's not _that_ often we need to add or delete a repo from the catalogue. only some projects a special place in your heart, and that does not happen every day 😄.
+After all, it's not _that_ often we need to add or delete a repo from the catalogue.
+Only some projects a special place in our heart, and that does not happen every day 😄.

 At the end, you'll be able to take this example, adapt and apply it to your